Nathan Walker: Australia and Czech Republic

 On 9 October 2011, Walker made his debut for the senior HC Vítkovice club in the Czech Extraliga, making him the first Australian to play professionally in Europe; he was also the youngest player in the Extraliga.
 HC Vítkovice was invited to the 2011 Spengler Cup and in their first game against Canada Walker scored the only goal for Vítkovice.
 He became the youngest player to score in Spengler Cup history and was named player of the game for Vítkovice.
 With the conclusion of the 2011–12 Czech Extraliga season, HC Vítkovice loaned Walker to HC Olomouc of the 1. národní hokejová liga, the second-highest league in the Czech Republic, on 20 February 2012.
 Walker played 34 games in his first season in the Extraliga, scoring four goals and five assists for nine points.
 He played a further two games with HC Olomouc, recording an assist.

 As a result of his play in the Extraliga, Walker began to be noticed by the National Hockey League (NHL).
-In the NHL Central Scouting Bureau's January 2012 list of draft prospects, Walker was listed as the 21st best European-based skater for the 2012 NHL Entry Draft, the second highest Czech-based player on the list.
-Walker was listed as the 25th best European skater in the NHL's final list of prospects for the 2012 Entry Draft.
-He was not selected in the Entry Draft, but was invited to participate in the Washington Capitals development camp in July; however NHL rules required that Walker participate in the 2013 NHL Entry Draft before he was able to sign with any team.
+In the NHL Central Scouting Bureau's January 2012 list of draft prospects, Walker was listed as the 21st best European-based skater for the 2012 NHL entry draft, the second highest Czech-based player on the list.
+Walker was listed as the 25th best European skater in the NHL's final list of prospects for the 2012 draft.
+He was not selected in the draft, but was invited to participate in the Washington Capitals development camp in July; however NHL rules required that Walker participate in the 2013 NHL entry draft before he was able to sign with any team.